Schedules

 .

 You can pause a schedule by setting the Paused property.
-When a schedule is paused, it will not run.
-This is useful to stop a schedule from running but not delete it.
+When a schedule is paused, it does not run.
+This is useful to stop a schedule from running without deleting it.

 You can set a time out for scheduled jobs.
 The time out is the number of minutes before the scheduled job is canceled.